Festive Mandalay; Oct 03-07, 2018

-Today you will drive to Kyauk Se, located 26 miles south of Mandalay to see one of the famous festivals in Myanmar.
+Today you will drive to Kyauk Se, located 42 kilometres south of Mandalay to see one of the most famous festivals in Myanmar.
 Every year, a dancing team from each of the 33 villages of the Kyauk Se area is involved in the competition.

 Elephant figures are formed by bamboo frames and cloth and decorated with colourful, shining paper.
 A team includes 2 men that climb into the elephant figure to perform the “elephant dance”.

 An oo zi (master of working with real elephants in the forest) are common to see performing with the elephant dancers.